 network topology, a router entry point has to be configured with

-network to a router entry point,
+By adding a network to a router entry point,

-is told about the network addresses
+honeyd is told about the network addresses this

-the routing topology.
+routing topology.

-route add net directive creates the
+Every route add net directive creates the

 specified gateway as a new router.
-In the case of tunneling, no new router is
+In the case of tunneling, no new router

-created, instead packets are
+is created, instead packets are

 gre(4)